'Those people': French minister's LGBTQ remarks spark anger

 In Sunday’s published appeal, the signatories called on the government to set a better example and defend France’s values of equality.

-They celebrated “those people” that Cayeux referred to, noting that LGBTQ soldiers were among those marching in Thursday’s Bastille Day parade, and LGBTQ people work in local and national government and France’s security forces.
+They celebrated “those people” that Cayeux referred to, noting that LGBTQ soldiers were among those marching in Thursday’s Bastille Day parade in Paris, and LGBTQ people work in local and national government and France’s security forces.

 “We are proud of all those people who, through their dignified and discreet behavior, know how to serve the Republic better than she does,” it concluded.